Updated April 2022

 The Elephant Rock is believed to have formed in one of the island’s many volcanic eruptions but it considered especially active for such a popular living location.
 However, the last significant eruption was in 1973 and due to a full evacuation, the population has still not reached those numbers again.

 First, let’s start with how to get to Vestmannaeyjar (Westman Islands).
-The best way for you to get there if you have a car is to take the ferry, Herjólfur.
-It will allow you to take the car with you and drive around once on the island.
-In summer you can take it from Landeyjarhöfn (35 min) near Seljalandsfoss waterfall and make it into a brilliant detour off the Ring Road.
+The best way to get there if having a car is to take the ferry, Herjolfur.
+The ferry allows for cars and then it’s simple to drive around once on the island.
+It’s also possible to leave the car behind and either walk or bike around the island.
+In summer the ferry leaves from Landeyjarhofn (35 minutes sail) near Seljalandsfoss waterfall and thus makes a brilliant detour off the Ring Road.

-However, in winter you will need to take the ferry from Þorlákshöfn (3 hours) which does delay the trip a bit but still makes for a great day, or even days if you have the time.
+In winter the ferry often leaves from from Thorlakshofn (3 hours sail) which does delay the trip a bit but still makes for a great day, or even days if time allows.

-Another option is to fly as there are daily domestic flights from Reykjavik airport to Vestmannaeyjar airport.
+Another option is to fly as there are regular domestic flights from Reykjavik airport to Vestmannaeyjar airport.

-Now that you have landed in Vestmannaeyjar, it’s time to see the Elephant Rock.
+Once landed in Vestmannaeyjar, it’s time to see the Elephant Rock.
 In order to get a good visual, you need to access it by boat and then view it from the sea.
+There are regular scenic boat tours from the harbor or enjoy a thrilling RIB safari cruise in small inflatable boats.
+Most tours range from 1-2 hours, but it’s also possible to book longer and more luxurious tours.

 - Elephant Rock sticks out from Dalfjall Mountain.
 Which is the second highest summit of Vestmannaeyjar islands.